Transferability Properties of Graph Neural Networks: Proof of Thm. 1

-\myparagraph{Transferability-discriminability tradeoff and the effect of nonlinearities.} In both the graph filter transferability theorem (Theorem \ref{thm:graph-graph-filter-stochastic}) and its GNN counterpart (Theorem \ref{thm:graph-graph-nn-stochastic}), the transferability constant (i.e., the first term of the bound) depends on the parameters $B^c_{\mbox{ max}}$ and $\delta^c_{\mbox{ min}}$ of the graph convolutional filters, which in turn depend on the value of $c$.
+\myparagraph{Transferability-discriminability tradeoff and the effect of nonlinearities.} In both the graph filter transferability result (Thm. \ref{lemma:graphon-graph-filter}) and its GNN counterpart (Thm. \ref{thm:graphon-graph-nn}), the transferability constant (i.e., the first term of the bound) depends on the parameters $B^c_{\mbox{ max}}$ and $\delta^c_{\mbox{ min}}$ of the graph convolutional filters, which in turn depend on the value of $c$.
 The parameter $B^c_{\mbox{ max}}$ is the maximum $c$-band cardinality of a graphon [cf. Definition \ref{def:c_band_card}], which counts the number of graphon eigenvalues larger than $c$.
 The parameter $\delta^c_{\mbox{ min}}$ is the minimum $c$-eigenvalue margin between two graphons [cf. Definition \ref{def:c_eig_margin}], which measures the minimum distance between eigenvalues of these two graphons with consecutive indices where one is smaller and the other is larger than $c$.
-Since the eigenvalues of the limit graphon accumulate near zero, if $c$ is large (i.e., close to one), $B^c_{\mbox{ max}}$ is small --- because there are less eigenvalues in the $[-1,-c] \cup [c,1]$ interval --- and $\delta^c_{\mbox{ min}}$ is large --- because the further eigenvalues are from zero, the larger the distance between two consecutive ones.
-This leads to a smaller transferability constant, thus increasing transferability.
+Since the eigenvalues of the limit graphon accumulate near zero, if $c$ is large (i.e., close to one), $B^c_{\mbox{ max}}$ is small---because there are less eigenvalues in the $[-1,-c] \cup [c,1]$ interval---and $\delta^c_{\mbox{ min}}$ is large---because the further away eigenvalues are from zero, the larger the distance between two consecutive eigenvalues.
+This leads to a smaller transferability constant, decreasing the transferability error bound.
 On the other hand, larger values of $c$ also reduce the model's discriminative power (or discriminability) because they decrease the length of the interval $[-1,-c]\cup[c,1]$ where the filter has full variability (i.e., $A_h$).
-Hence, there exists a tradeoff between transferability and discriminability in graph filters and GNNs.
+Hence, the bounds in Thms. \ref{lemma:graphon-graph-filter} and \ref{thm:graphon-graph-nn} exhibit a tradeoff between transferability and discriminability for both graph filters and GNNs.
 The value of the Lipschitz constant $A_h$ also plays a role in this trade-off, as higher values of $A_h$ lead to more discriminability but increase the transferability bound.
+Note that while for finite graphs this tradeoff arises from an analysis of the error bounds in Thms. \ref{lemma:graphon-graph-filter} and \ref{thm:graphon-graph-nn} (and not of the transferability error per se, whose specific form we do not know), this tradeoff is not an artifact of the specific form of the bound, as it also arises in the asymptotic convergence result from \cite{ruiz2020graphonsp}.